pekkalanger/PILLS/README.md

 # PekkersLogicSimulator <br/>
-tool for designing and simulating digital logic circuits
+A tool for designing and simulating digital logic circuits

 **Work In Progress**<br />
 **Requires Java 8 or greater**<br />